Li Shangfu: Top US envoy questions China defence minister’s absence

 In Gen Li's case too, the Chinese government has not said much.
 When asked about it earlier this week, a Chinese Foreign Ministry spokeswoman had reportedly said she was "not aware of the situation".

-Gen Li's last public appearance was three weeks ago in Beijing at a security forum with African nations.
+Gen Li's last public appearance was three weeks ago - on 29 August - in Beijing at a security forum with African nations.
 It is not unusual for defence ministers to be absent from the public view for a few weeks.

 An aerospace engineer who began his career at a satellite and rocket launch centre, Gen Li has had a smooth ascent through the ranks of the military and Chinese political elite.